docker/docs/compose/reference/index.md

 ## Use `-p` to specify a project name

-Each configuration has a project name.
-Compose sets the project name using the following mechanisms, in order of precedence:
+Each configuration has a project name which Compose can set in different ways.
+The level of precedence (from highest to lowest) for each method is as follows:

 - The `-p` command line flag
 - The [COMPOSE_PROJECT_NAME environment variable][]